Oak Herringbone Dining Table - Custom Handcrafted Pattern

 Is a herringbone top as strong as a regular oak top?

 Yes.
-Due to the layered construction with a substrate, a herringbone top is structurally stable and strong.
+Due to the layered construction with a backing board, a herringbone top is structurally stable and strong.

 Can I combine a herringbone floor with a herringbone table?